PhD Opportunities with EDICT

 As an EDICT doctoral candidate, you will receive:

-• Competitive Salary: A living allowance in accordance with MSCA rates (€4,010/month, gross), adjusted by country
+• Competitive Salary: A living allowance in accordance with MSCA rates (€4,010/month, gross), adjusted by country.
+Mandatory deductions (tax and social security contributions) in accordance with national and institutional regulations will apply.
+The exact net salary will therefore vary by country.

 • Mobility Allowance: A mobility allowance to support relocation costs